slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 	print(cluster_id)

-Once the job is run successfully, you should find the file `hostname.out` containing the worker node's hostname.
+Once the job is run successfully, you should find the file `hostname.out` in your local work directory containing the worker node's hostname.

 ## Uninstall